eyedeekay/si-i2p-plugin/README.md

 ### The http proxy

-Still *extremely experimental*, but currently it is possible to set your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites.
-I just got it working and it's not been tested much yet, YMMV.
+Still *only slightly less experimental*, but currently it is possible to set your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites.

-I think I've solved the race condition thing now, which makes it usable.
-It's not even that bad.
-As expected, it takes a little longer to get the site in the first place.
+I've chased down most of the most frequently occurring bugs I created so far.

 #### Examples